News and updates

 - Question and assess common ethical issues in software engineering research.

 - Assess diagnostics from Hamiltonian Monte Carlo and quadratic approximation using information theoretical concepts, i.e., information entropy, WAIC, and PSIS-LOO.

 - Judge posterior probability distributions for out-of-sample predictions and conduct posterior predictive checks.

 If you copy any text at all you must reference it appropriately - if in doubt ask.
 Plagiarism is something we do not look positively upon and each year students are suspended because of it.

 This course is examined in two components.
 First, a written exam at the end of the course.
 Second, an individual assignment during the course.
 If you pass the written exam you are given 5 credits.
 If you pass the individual assignment you are given 2.5 credits.

-Chalmers and GU students are given the grades fail, 3, 4, or 5.
+Students are given the grades fail, 3, 4, or 5 in the course.
 In order to pass the course, you will need to pass both the assignment and the exam, but we set the final course grade only according to the grade you got on the written exam.

 For the written exam all learning outcomes, as listed above, can be tested.
 For the individual assignment, there is mainly a focus on Bayesian data analysis (i.e., skills and abilities, and judgment and approach).

 Additionally, we recommend students go through exercises as found in the file area.
 Even though conducting these exercises will not give any extra credits or bonus points that can be added to the written exam or assignment, you will be in a much better place once you've done the exercises.

 Written exam deadlines (note these are preliminary!):